BVLC/caffe/docs/index.md

 # Caffe

 Caffe is a deep learning framework made with expression, speed, and modularity in mind.
-It is developed by the Berkeley Vision and Learning Center ([BVLC](http://bvlc.eecs.berkeley.edu)) and by community contributors.
+It is developed by Berkeley AI Research ([BAIR](http://bair.berkeley.edu)) and by community contributors.
 [Yangqing Jia](http://daggerfs.com) created the project during his PhD at UC Berkeley.
 Caffe is released under the [BSD 2-Clause license](https://github.com/BVLC/caffe/blob/master/LICENSE).